reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 3. In the "New ASP.NET Core Web Application" dialog, select the Web Application template.
 Also, click "Change Authentication" and select "No Authentication"
    [<img src="/img/tutorial/new_webapp_600.png" alt="Screenshot: New ASP.NET Core MVC Project dialog" width="600" />](/img/tutorial/new_webapp.png)

 Note: We are using .NET Framework in this tutorial, but you can instead use .NET Core if you want to be able to run your site on Linux or Mac OS.
-Currently .NET Core is missing some of the functionality provided by .NET Framework, so it is recommended to use .NET Framework unless you have a reason to use .NET Core specifically (eg. cross-platform support).
+Currently .NET Core is missing some of the functionality provided by .NET Framework, so it is recommended to use .NET Framework unless you have a reason to use .NET Core specifically.

 ### Remove example content

 The default Web Application template includes some example content that we don't need.
-Delete the following files:
+You may want to delete the following files:

  - `Controllers\HomeController.cs`
  - `Views\Home` and `Views\Shared` folders